CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/lcm.md

 ## netq lcm add cl-image
 <!-- vale on -->

 Adds a Cumulus Linux image (.bin file) to the lifecycle management repository.
 Images must match the version, architecture, and ASIC vendor for the switches you want to upgrade.

-Obtain the images from the {{<exlink url="https://cumulusnetworks.com/downloads/#product=Cumulus%20Linux" text="Cumulus Downloads">}} page or {{<exlink url="http://support.mellanox.com/s/" text="My Mellanox support">}} page.
+For detailed instructions, see {{<link title="Upgrade Cumulus Linux Using LCM">}}.

 ### Syntax